spacecloud-io/space-docs/content/storage/database/subscriptions/limitations.md

 }
 {{< /highlight >}}

-> **Note:** These limitations are only applicable to those tables for which you want the realtime functionality.
+> **These limitations are only applicable to those tables for which you want the realtime functionality.**